dbos-inc/dbos-demo-apps/python/s3mirror/README.md

 export AWS_DEFAULT_REGION="us-east-1" #substitute for your case dbos start
 ```
-App runs and writes logs in this terminal window.

 ### 4. Run a Transfer
 In another window, edit the file `start_transfer_example.py` and replace `YOUR_BUCKET_HERE` with the bucket to write to (using the creds exported above).
 It's currently configured to read from the public Google Genomics bucket, so you don't need to change `src_` settings for a test.